Wanna hear something crazy?

 Some credit card networks and issuers offer additional protections to online shoppers.
 You can sign up for Mastercard Secure Code, for example, which will ask you for a six-digit code when you make a purchase.

-Similar programs include Verified by Visa and Amex SafeKey, neither of which require registration.
+Similar programs include Visa Secure and Amex SafeKey, neither of which require registration.
 They work behind the scenes while you shop, occasionally asking you to provide verification for suspicious transactions.
 Sometimes this is as simple as replying to a text message.

 You can also use payment gateways like PayPal or Apple Pay to provide an additional barrier between you and online merchants.

 Review Your Credit Card Transactions

 You don’t have to wait for your monthly statement to review your credit card activity.
 Be proactive and log into your account once a week to check for any fraudulent charges.

 And, while an unrecognized charge of $1 may seem insignificant, it’s worth looking into.
 Credit card thieves commonly charge a series of small purchases to see if a card is still active and available for use.
 If a crook determines your credit card is “live,” then you could expect some larger fraudulent purchases to follow.

 Credit card fraudsters also use devices called “skimmers” to collect card data at ATMs and automated gas pumps.
 They fit over the card slot or PIN pad, and look much like the normal machine.
 Since they’re very hard to detect, it’s important to monitor your bills for suspicious activity.
 You can learn more about skimmers, and see examples of their authentic appearance, in this post from Krebs on Security.